-With teens planning to go wild after a long year of studious work and Jane Austen, they are certainly ready to party with their friends this weekend.
-Although not as big a night out (or media sensation) as the Junior or Leaving Cert results party night, the exam blow-out could be a pretty alcoholic affair.
+After a couple of years of hard work and study teens are finally happily wrapping-up their exams this week.
+It is perfectly reasonable to expect that they might want to mark this with a party!
+Although not as big a night out (or media sensation) as the Junior or Leaving Cert results party night, the exam blow-out could be a pretty alcoholic fuelled affair.

-If your teen has completed his Leaving Cert this week, is confident in how he did, is over 18 years old (or maybe not!), than you can probably expect some serious partying.
-However, drinkaware.ie have published a Leaving Cert Survival Guide aimed at teens in order to educate them on surving exams, and how to best enjoy their night out without getting too ‘locked.’
+If your teen has completed their Leaving Cert this week, are confident in how they did, is over 18 years old (or maybe not!), then you can probably expect some serious partying - likely including alcohol.
+However, drinkaware.ie published a great Leaving Cert Support Guide and information for parents aimed at teens in order to educate them on surviving exams, and how to best enjoy their night out without drinking heavily.

-Here are some of their tips for students (and anxious parents!)
+Here are some of drinkaware.ie's tips for students (and anxious parents!)

-- If you are over 18s and plan on drinking then a good idea at home is to provide ‘mocktails’ for people who younger or who don’t drink.
+#1 Mocktails.
+If you are over 18 and plan on drinking then a good idea at home is to provide ‘mocktails’ for people who are younger or who don’t drink.
 Taking the attention off alcohol consumption will keep the party lasting longer than an hour (and somebody destroying your parent’s couch with vomit.)

-If you are worried about alcohol and your children, here is our advice on dealing with drink.
+If you're worried about alcohol and your children, here is our advice on helping teens who consume alcohol.